mabdn/fprime-spaceposts/README.md

 ## How To Use This Software

 ### Integration With An Existing F' Flight Software System
-The BBSMessage system implementation in this repository is not meant to be a stand-alone flight software.
+The SpacePost system implementation in this repository is not meant to be a stand-alone flight software.
 Instead, it is a module that can be added to any flight software system written in F'.

-Other developers can use the implementation provided in this repository by adding the BBSMessage module to their code base and connecting the BBSMessage components' ports to their flight software (see [Used Framework Components](#component-model)).
+Other developers can use the implementation provided in this repository by adding the SpacePost module to their code base and connecting the SpacePost components' ports to their flight software (see [Used Framework Components](#component-model)).

 ### Installation
 **Meet the system requirements**